 The ReStore sells donated building materials including new and gently used furniture, appliances, lumber, hardware, vintage and unique items to the public.

 All home furnishing prices are at least 50% off retail value and all proceeds from the ReStore home hardware sales are used toward the Habitat for Humanity mission to end substandard housing worldwide.

-- Since 2004, the HFH GLA ReStore in Gardena has helped divert over five million pounds of reusable materials from local area landfills.
+- Since 2004, the Habitat LA ReStores has helped divert over eight million pounds of reusable materials from local area landfills.

 - Trucks are sent out daily to pick up items all over Los Angeles.
 To arrange a pick-up of your donation, please read about how to Donate Items.